-Vodka is amongst the most popular types of spirits for decades.
-It’s one of the spirits you should always have in stock at your home bar to make some fancy cocktails.
-Vodka is such an excellent liquor for making cocktails because it works so well with many ingredients.
-Its more or less neutral taste adds alcohol to a drink without bringing in too many other flavors.
+Vodka has been among the most popular types of spirits for decades.
+It's one of the spirits you should always have in stock at your home bar to make some fancy cocktails.

 However, this article is not about making cocktails.
-Instead, it is about the typical alcohol content of Vodka.
+It is about the typical and average alcohol content of Vodka.
 And I also explain the difference between ABV and proof of Vodka.

 Let's Talk About Vodka!

 The crystal clear liquor is made of water and ethanol.
 It can contain many additional ingredients like grains, grapes, fruits, roots, and even potatoes.

 For this, the ingredients are fermented, distilled, and finally filtered.
 The result after distillation is often above 90% ABV, which is necessary to remove their smell and taste.

 This high amount of alcohol content is usually diluted.
 After diluting, the final product is mostly between 40% and 50% ABV, or 80 and 100 proof.

 And even if Vodka is very popular in the US, it is way more popular in Russia, Ukraine, Belarus, Finland, Iceland, and other European countries.

 That does not come as a surprise, considering that Vodka comes from Russia - or Poland, as research found.
 Also, the name Vodka derives from the Russian word for water, "voda."

 The difference between ABV and Proof